plaetzchen79/redux-test/README.md

 Therefore a `...` (spread operator) is used in the example.
 It is not changing its input paramters.
 The type of the action is handled inside a `switch` statement.

+### Selectors
+Selectors are shortcuts to *select* a state and get complex data from it.
+Seelctors can be compared to a SELECT satement of an SQL-Query.

 ## This project
 This projects sets a up this elements.
 The goal is to store a simple messgae queue for the application.
 For each Flux/ Redux element there is a seperate folder.